 I sent you an email 2 hours ago, why haven’t you answered?

 As much as it surprises some people, I actually have a life outside of responding to email.
 If you contact me, I may respond in a matter of minutes, hours, and sometimes even days.
-However, if you email doesn’t really ask a specific question, is nonsensical, or is just wanting me to watch a youtube video or something, I may not answer at all.
+However, if your email doesn’t really ask a specific question, is nonsensical, or is just wanting me to watch a youtube video or something, I may not answer at all.

 Tell me about your color blindness.

 I am able to see all primary colors.
 However, I have a deficiency in my red receptors.
 So when I see colors that contain red, such as purple, pink, violet, yellow, and brown, my eyes will get confused and often gravitate towards one color or the other.
 For example, I can see certain shades of purple when the color is highly saturated.
 But, most of the time I will wind up seeing blue instead.
 Brown is another color I struggle with.
 Yes, I can see it if it is highly saturated, but most of the time I will see green instead.